gyliu513/langX101/fastmcp/auth/README.md

 - Keep your `private.pem` file secure and never share it
 - The `public.pem` file can be shared with your FastMCP server
 - Tokens are signed with RS256 (RSA-SHA256) for security
-- Default expiration is 1 hour - adjust based on your security requirements
+- Default expiration is 30 days - adjust based on your security requirements

 ## Compatibility